New Zealand Residential Real Estate Market Analysis 2023

 When adjusted for inflation, nationwide house prices declined 17.9% over the same period.

-Auckland, which accounts for about 30% of total property sales in New Zealand, saw a house price growth of 26.2% during the year to November 2022 – in sharp contrast to the 26.2% house price growth seen in the same period last year.
+Auckland, which accounts for more than 30% of total property sales in New Zealand, saw the biggest y-o-y house price decline of 18.1% during the year to November 2022 – in sharp contrast to the 26.2% house price growth seen in the same period last year.

 New Zealand saw spectacular house price rises of about 114% (82.5% inflation-adjusted) from 2001 to 2007.
 Then after a pause, there were nine further years of substantial price rises of about 155% (114.6% inflation-adjusted) from 2012 to 2021, supported by strong demand and economic fundamentals.
 But house prices have plummeted in recent months, amidst falling property demand.

 Rental returns are poor in Auckland: range from 1.61% to 2.68%

 Property prices.
 Typically, it costs around USD 1,203,727 to USD 2,234,192 to buy an apartment (three-bedroom) in Auckland.
 Three-bedroom apartments are by far the attractive property type in New Zealand because of the increase of 3-bedroom average weekly rental sales and also influenced by purchasable new builds.

 Property rents.
 Rental rates in Auckland are relatively higher than in rents in other cities.
 Average rent costs from USD 2,380 to USD 3,924 per month.